 - being bullied

 Becoming cyber resilient is the first step to being safer online.
 Talk to your learners about the devices and accounts that they use to access online information:

-- Make them aware of any potential risks, such as inappropriate content and the ERSB age ratings to support this
+- Make them aware of any potential risks, such as grooming or cyberbullying and greifing

-- Ensure they have privacy and security settings enabled on their games consoles and apps – especially when playing online
+- Ensure they have privacy and security settings enabled on their games consoles and apps when playing online

 - If content is harmful – do they know how to report it?